Skip to content

 2. The security amount (T) is calculated according to the formula in Article 7 of the Regulation.

-4. The surcharge percentage is determined based on the combined effects of VFH and EFH.
+4. The surcharge percentage is determined based on the combined effects of VFH and EFH, see below.

 6. The surcharge amount is added to the calculated security amount (T); T+Á. The result is the security amount the travel agency must provide.